huggingface/transformers/README.md

 ## Online demos

 You can test most of our models directly on their pages from the [model hub](https://huggingface.co/models).
-We also offer an [inference API](https://huggingface.co/pricing) to use those models.
+We also offer [private model hosting, versioning, & an inference API](https://huggingface.co/pricing) to use those models.

 Here are a few examples:
 - [Masked word completion with BERT](https://huggingface.co/bert-base-uncased?text=Paris+is+the+%5BMASK%5D+of+France)